pimoroni/breakout-garden/examples/rainbow-compass/README.md

 # Rainbow compass example

-calculates and displays compass heading as an
+Calculates and displays compass heading as an
-RGB colour around the hue wheel, with North being red, South cyan, East green, and West purple, appromximately.
+RGB colour around the hue wheel, with North being red, South cyan, East green, and West purple, approximately.

 ## Pre-requisites